nextstepitt/NS61001_Student_Files/NS61001_Setup.md

 It is important to know the filesystem path to the JDK so that you can configure it in your integrated development environment.
 These are where the JDK is located on your system, your version number may be different.
-Look for your JDK now and make a note of the filesystem path to it is on your computer:
+Look for your JDK now and make a note of the filesystem path to it on your computer:

 |Operating System|Location|
 |---|---|